-Incentives to You
+Are Incentives Available to You?

-Sometimes you may be offered coupons or other incentives to encourage you to participate in various wellness programs, certain disease management programs, surveys, discount programs, and/or programs to seek care in more cost effective setting and/or from designated Providers.
-In some instances these programs may be offered in combination with a non-UnitedHealthcare entity.
-The decision about whether or not to take part in a program is yours alone but SAMPLE COMPANY recommends that you discuss participating in such programs with your Physician.
-These incentives are not Benefits and do not alter or affect your Benefits.
-You may call the number on the back of your ID card if you have any questions.
+Sometimes the Claims Administrator may offer coupons, enhanced Benefits, or other incentives to encourage you to take part in various programs, including wellness programs or certain disease management programs, surveys, discount programs, and/or programs to seek care in a more cost effective setting and/or from Designated Providers.
+In some instances, these programs may be offered in combination with a non-UnitedHealthcare entity.
+The decision about whether or not to take part in a program is yours alone.
+However, you should discuss taking part in such programs with your Physician.
+Contact the Claims Administrator at the number on the back of your ID card if you have any questions.